iamsahebgiri/iamsahebgiri/_posts/python-saved-my-life.md

+---
+title: 'Python and Javascript saved my life'
+excerpt: 'If you work with computer(which I do most of the time) and have people around you, it is possible that they will ask you for favour.
+I was no exception.'
+coverImage: '/assets/blog/python-saved-my-life/cover.jpg'
+date: 'September 26, 2020'
+type: 'featured'
+author:
+  name: Saheb Giri
+  picture: '/assets/blog/authors/jj.jpeg'
+ogImage:
+  url: '/assets/blog/run-cpp-on-web-emscripten/cover.jpg'
+---

 If you work with computers(which I do most of the time) and have people around you, it is possible that they will ask you for favour.

 I was no exception.
 I had been constantly pestered for creating documents, pdf, dtp and all these stuff.
 And I kind of like that but again excess of doing it makes me feel sick.